SupriseMahlalela/FUTURE_DS_03/README.md

 Dataset: 30,000 user sessions with traffic source, device, demographic, and conversion data.

-🎯 Key Business Questions Answered
+🎯 Key Business Questions Answered.
-Question & Answer.

 * Where are users dropping off? >> 81.4% drop between engagement and conversion.
 * Which channel performs best? >> Referral (10.4% purchase rate)
 * What is lead-to-customer rate? >> 9.97% (2,992 purchases from 30,000 sessions)
 * How to improve conversion? >> Cart abandonment emails, mobile optimization, channel reallocation.

-Which channel performs best?
--Referral (10.4% purchase rate)

-What is lead-to-customer rate?
--9.97% (2,992 purchases from 30,000 sessions)

-How to improve conversion?
--Cart abandonment emails, mobile optimization, channel reallocation

 ## 📊 Key Findings